A Step-By-Step Guide On How To Move Schools Easily

 4. Listen to your child’s concerns

-Even though your child may be looking forward to the new adventure, she will still be nervous and have concerns.
+Even though your child may be looking forward to the new adventure, she’ll still be nervous and have concerns.
 It’s important to listen to what she has to say and reassure her.
 My daughter’s biggest worry was leaving her friends behind.
-So, we reassured her that she would be able to call, write or FaceTime them (which she has been doing).
+So, we reassured her that she would be able to call, write or FaceTime them (which she’s been doing).
 We also promised her that she would make new friends very quickly.

 5. Lead by example